canitez-alper-m/DSA210-Spring2026-Project/dsa210project_final_submission/dsa210report.md

 # Appendix: AI Tool Usage Declaration

+-The AI Tool Usage Declaration part of the dsa210report.md file was also written and formatted using Gemini.

 In accordance with the DSA 210 Project Guidelines regarding Academic Integrity, this section explicitly documents the use of AI tools (Google Gemini) during the completion of this project.